• Mwamba Bush Camp in the Lower Zambezi National Park

 Lodge style Photographers’ paradise

-Charming and simple
+Charming and authentic

 Activities at Mwamba Bush Camp